XpressAI/xircuits.io/docs/developer-guide/passing-data-between-components.md

 # Passing Data between Components

-There are two ways of passing data between components: through ports and by utilizing the xircuits context (ctx).
+There are two ways of passing data between components: through ports and by utilizing the Xircuits context (ctx).
 The tutorial below will walk you through a simple example using ports.

 ## Passing Data via Ports